Getting Started with WiFi on Raspberry PI Pico W and MicroPython

 ImportError: no module named 'network'

-Anyway, you can also refer to my First steps with Raspberry PI Pico for Beginners tutorial, as it also shows how to use Thonny (the same IDE I’m going to use for this tutorial).
+Anyway, you can also refer to my First steps with Raspberry PI Pico for Beginners tutorial, as it also shows how to use Thonny (the same IDE I will use for this tutorial).
 This will allow you to test the official MicroPython firmware before switching to the RPI Foundation fork.

 micropython-firmware-pico-w-290622.uf2